The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 It will be more common for their head to resemble the Pitbull while the body is more in line with the Corso.
 Also, their legs are powerful and lead to well-rounded feet that are very well padded.

 Their fur is short and close to the body, but they do shed.

-They do require grooming on a weekly basis, so do not think that because they have a short coat that this is not required because it is.
+They do require grooming every week, so do not think that because they have a short coat that this is not required because it is.